radian-software/github-email-backlog/README.md

   sorted from newest to oldest.
 * Compute the duration from that notification's timestamp to the current date.
-* Multiply by two.
+* Multiply by 3/2.
 This is what I report as my estimated response time.

-*Why multiply by two?* I want to account for the problem of spikes in response time.
+*Why multiply by 3/2?* I want to account for the problem of spikes in response time.
 Sometimes I become busy with non-email-related chores, and go for a while without responding to any email.
 In this case, it's impossible to know how long it will be until I start responding again.